Adoption Assistance – Empowering Foster Parents

 Dawn is Ready to Help with Your DCS Adoption Case

 For over 30 years, Dawn has been an adoption and child-welfare advocate nationally and in Tennessee.
-She knows where the system is working and the many places that it is not.
-When she provides her frank assessment to policymakers, they listen.
+She knows where the system is working and the places that it is not.
+She offers her frank assessment to policymakers, (Public Outcry) and sometimes they listen.
+And Dawn is very active in writing and speaking to help train the next generation of adoption attorneys.